Take It Outside: Wet and Wild Coastal North Carolina

 One thing that does not change is the excitement of his passengers when they spot dolphins surfacing nearby.
 During summer months, dolphins lead their young into the backwater fisheries nursery area where food is abundant and predators are scarce.

 Another sure hit for Hawkins’ passengers is seeing the wild horses that roam on Shackleford Banks, a secluded barrier island that is part of the Cape Lookout National Seashore.
-The horses are said to be descendents of horses brought to the New World by Spanish explorers.
+The horses are said to be descendants of horses brought to the New World by Spanish explorers.

 Hawkins also provides hands-on teachable moments through clamming, crabbing, and pulling seine nets through the shallow brackish waters.